Gabe Khouth

 Gabriel Forest Khouth (November 22, 1972 – July 23, 2019) was a Canadian voice and television actor who worked for Ocean Studios in Vancouver, British Columbia.

 Early life

 Khouth was born in North Vancouver.
-His younger brother is voice actor Sam Vincent.
-He was born with tricuspid atresia and had heart surgery when he was 10.
+He was the younger brother of voice actor Sam Vincent.
+Khouth was born with tricuspid atresia and had heart surgery when he was 10.

 Career

 Khouth had played several roles in anime, most notably Nicol Amalfi in Gundam SEED.
 Khouth also acted in the live-action punk cult film Terminal City Ricochet.
-Later on, he guest-starred as Hector on MacGyver, and then moved on to Stephen King's 1990 mini-series It, taking the role of Victor Criss.
+Later on, he guest-starred as Hector on MacGyver, and then moved on to Stephen King's 1990 supernatural horror TV miniseries It, taking the role of Victor Criss.
 He appeared as Rodney in Ernest Goes to School.
-His latest film is Santa Baby, in which he played Skip the Elf.
+He also appeared in Santa Baby, in which he played Skip the Elf.
 He played Spinner Cortez on Hot Wheels Battle Force 5.
 He also played Sneezy/Mr. Clark in ABC's Once Upon a Time.